Peter Ball (bishop): Independent Inquiry into Child Sexual Abuse

-Richard Scorer, a lawyer representing other abuse survivors, said that Lord Carey of Clifton, a former Archbishop of Canterbury, bears the greatest responsibility, and called on him to give a “transparent account of his actions”.
+Richard Scorer, a lawyer representing other abuse survivors, said that Lord Carey of Clifton, a former Archbishop of Canterbury, bears the greatest responsibility, and called on him to give a "transparent account of his actions".
 He also said, "If a charlatan with an insatiable appetite for abuse wanted to secure a continuous supply of vulnerable young victims, there was no better way of achieving this than by founding a religious order not subject to any external supervision, and by making his victims' participation in the abuse a religious duty obligated by their oath of absolute obedience.
 Not for the first time, theology and religious ritual provided the ideal mask for abuse, with the evil of what Peter Ball did being compounded by his nauseating claim that the abuse was spiritually uplifting.
 Most of all, however, Peter Ball found in his fellow bishops in the Church of England the perfect accomplices, prepared to turn a blind eye to his abuse over many decades, to collude in the lie that the abuse of Neil Todd was an uncharacteristic aberration, to cast doubt on his guilt, to smear his victims, and to rehabilitate him."

 Fiona Scolding, senior counsel, described a scheme by Ball that enabled him to groom young men for sexual abuse.
 The men were incited to pray naked, and practise massage and spanking.

 Death

-Peter Ball died at home in Langport on 21 June 2019 from injuries sustained in a fall.
-He was 87 years old.
+Peter Ball died aged 87, at home in Langport on 21 June 2019, from injuries sustained in a fall.